Here are some things that have been on my mind lately:

 I often hear from people who, whether they realize it or not, are apologists for some popular health educator who has come under fire for one thing or another.
 To defend someone’s bad behavior or irresponsible actions by pointing out all the good they’ve done isn’t looking at the issue on balance, all things considered.

 If there were two surgeons, both with a high degree of saving people’s lives, and both with some “fails” where people died on the operating table, but the fails of one surgeon were due to negligence, ego or a faulty education, and the other surgeon’s fails were through no fault of his/her own, would we focus on both surgeons’ positive outcomes, giving a pass to that first surgeon because of them?
 I think not.
 There are enough truly good surgeons that we can do without the bad ones.
-And the same can be said for the raw food health-creation arena, especially considering that the most popular educators aren’t necessarily the ones with the most correct information (and when it comes to health as opposed to pottery, correct information is vital).
+And the same can be said for the raw food health-creation arena, especially considering that the most popular educators aren’t necessarily the ones with the most correct information (and when it comes to health as opposed to pottery-making, correct information is vital).
 And let’s consider that there are truly sincere, well-intentioned, honest, caring health educators who are toiling in obscurity because they aren’t into marketing, and they base their teachings on the ethos of science: open questioning, no authorities, honesty, transparency and reliance on evidence, and the requisites for their inquiry are respect for rational and honest discussion, and an intolerance of distortion and misrepresentation.
 These are the folks who should be popular, but there are reasons that they’re not.

 No one health educator has all the answers, but all the answers a health educator has should be correct because we’re talking about impacting people’s health here.
 And accordingly, those answers should pass the “First, do no harm” test.
 When, in the past, I’ve attempted to mention, on some popular educator’s website, some inaccuracies in the information being promulgated there, I was admonished not to say such things or I’d be banned, and my post would be summarily deleted, or I’d simply be banned with no discussion at all.
 Something billed as a “forum” or “discussion group” that censors free speech (the respectful, dispassionate, critical-thinking kind) is nothing more than a comment section run by people with a biased worldview.
 So a website that exists essentially to promote opinions masquerading as facts as decreed by someone who will not tolerate anyone disagreeing with their teachings, well, let’s just say that this behavior doesn’t square with a well-intentioned, sincere health educator, and in a perfect world it wouldn’t be tolerated once discovered (but then again, in a perfect world you’d never come across it).